Migrations: A Global, Interdisciplinary, Multispecies Examination

 - Mary Jo Dudley, Director of the Cornell Farmworker Program and Chair, Farmworker Committee, Finger Lakes Community and Migrant Health

-This presentation will highlight global flows of workers from Central America and the Caribbean to sustain agricultural production in the U.S. Based on interviews with farmworkers, we will examine their motivations for leaving home, their experience in the U.S., long term goals and structural challenges.
-We will explore the particular health vulnerabilities of immigrant workers under COVID-19, and strategies to maintain communication with and support for building capacity among this population.
+This presentation highlighted global flows of workers from Central America and the Caribbean to sustain agricultural production in the U.S. Based on interviews with farmworkers, we examined their motivations for leaving home, their experience in the U.S., long-term goals and structural challenges.
+We explored the particular health vulnerabilities of immigrant workers under COVID-19, and strategies to maintain communication with and support for building capacity among this population.

 - Beth Lyon, Clinical Professor and Founder, Farmworker’s Legal Assistance Clinic at Cornell Law School